 There are other two-way radio communication devices that do not require a license, but are still regulated by the FCC.
 Examples include CB radios and walkie-talkies.
 Depending on your emergency needs, these types of short range, lower power personal radio services might serve your emergency communication needs at a lower cost.

 Emergency Preparedness Training & Survival Skills Classes

 Listed below are training, classes and workshops in emergency preparedness, survival skills, and related topics from the Greater Seattle on the Cheap calendar.
+We usually update this list in September for National Prepardness Month.
 If nothing is listed below, it means there aren’t any classes we currently know about.

 Tuesday, October 15, 2019

 Saturday, November 2, 2019

 Wednesday, November 13, 2019